Strandgaard96/vehicle_collision_webpage/docs/README.md

 [Map containing crashes at dangerous roads](./roadmap.html)

 ## Temporal distributions of the car crashes
 The final set of visualizations pertaining to the raw data are the temporal developments of causes of crashes and vehicle types involved.
-The data is sorted by hour of the day, day of the week and months of the year, all separated into separate tabs.
-The contribution factors and vehicle types are selected by taken the top 14 and 11 causes of crashes, respectively.
+The data is sorted by the hour of the day, day of the week and months of the year, all separated into separate tabs.
+The contribution factors and vehicle types are selected by taking the top 14 and 11 causes of crashes, respectively.
 Click on the interactive legends to see how bar plots vary across hours, weeks and months.

 <iframe src="Crashes_hours_weeks_months.html"
     sandbox="allow-same-origin allow-scripts"